This post was last updated on, January 16th, 2024

 Best of all, building an insect hotel is easy and can be done with items that you may already have around the office.
 Take a break from your usual work routine and build an insect hotel with your colleagues.
 It’s a fun way to show your commitment to protecting the environment.

 11. Start an office community vegetable garden

 Few things are more gratifying than eating a meal that you grew yourself.
 Community gardens are a great way to get employees involved in growing their own food.
 Not only do they provide a sense of accomplishment, but they also promote camaraderie and team building.

-To get started, pick a sunny spot in the office where everyone can help with the planting and watering.
+To get this earth day art project started, pick a sunny spot in the office where everyone can help with the planting and watering.
 Then, decide what vegetables you want to grow.

 Once the garden is up and running, anyone can take anything they like or need.
 You can create a thriving community garden that everyone will enjoy with a little effort.

 If you’re limited on space or prefer to keep your garden indoors, you can try growing office plants in pots or other containers.
 Herbs are a great option because they don’t take up much space in the office kitchen, and they can be used to flavor your lunchtime salads or cooked meals.

 Looking for an Earth Day activity to do at work?
 Why not host a composting workshop.

 Composting is a process of breaking down organic matter, such as food scraps and yard waste, into a nutrient-rich soil amendment.
 Not only is it an environmentally-friendly way to reduce the amount of waste sent to landfills and promote the use of natural fertilizers, but it can also save money on garden products.
 Plus, it’s easy to do and is an interesting skill.

 To get started, gather some materials.
 You’ll need a container (a plastic bin with a lid works well), some holes drilled in the bottom for drainage, some shredded newspaper or other carbon-rich material, and some kitchen scraps.